-Live Life to Its Fullest With the Help of Type ll Collagen*
+Live Life to Its Fullest with the Help of Type ll Collagen*

 Life is all about living.
 So of course, you want to be able to stay active as long as you can, with comfort and ease of movement.

 The third type of collagen in Collagen Complex is known for its potential to support bone and joint health.
 UC-II® Undenatured Type II Collagen is a patented form of collagen powder with active, type II collagen.
-Several clinical trials have demonstrated the potential benefits of this specific type of undenatured type II collagen:
+Several trials have demonstrated the potential benefits of this specific type of undenatured type II collagen:

 - A group of younger, active consumers who developed knee joint discomfort following strenuous exercise reported significant beneficial effects.